LukeStampfli/EmbeddedFPSExample/docs-src/guide/player-movement-interpolation-and-client-side-prediction.md

 Id will be the id of the player on the server and IsOwn will be true for our own player but not for enemies.

-Add a new variable to the References(I mean below the References header)
+Add a new variable to the References (I mean below the References header)
 ```csharp
     public PlayerInterpolation Interpolation;
 ```
-and remove the following (We store our PlayerUpdateData now in the Interpolation)
+and remove the following: (We store our PlayerUpdateData now in the Interpolation class)
 ```csharp
     private PlayerUpdateData data;
 ```
-also change the line in the Start function
+also replace this line in the Start function
 ```csharp
     data = new PlayerUpdateData(Id,0, Vector3.zero, Quaternion.identity);
 ```
-to:
+with:
 ```csharp
     Interpolation.CurrentData = new PlayerUpdateData(Id,0, Vector3.zero, Quaternion.identity);
 ```